dolphindb/Tutorials_EN/database.md

 #### 3. Partition Domains

-DolphinDB supports sequential, range, value, list, and composite partitions.
+DolphinDB supports sequential, range, hash, value, list, and composite partitions.
   *  Sequential domain can load large text files into memory faster than importing directly from text files.
 It can only be used in the local file system, not in the distributed file system.
-  *  In a range partition (RANGE), each range defined by 2 adjacent elements of the partition scheme vector determines a partition.
+  *  Range partitions are determined by ranges.
+Each range is defined by 2 adjacent elements of the partition scheme vector.
 It is the most commonly used partition type.
+  *  Hash partitions are determined by a hash function on the specified partitioning column.
+Hash partition is a convenient way to generate a given number of partitions.
-  *  In a value domain (VALUE), each element of the partition scheme vector corresponds to a partition.
+  *  In a value domain, each element of the partition scheme vector corresponds to a partition.
   *  A list domain partitions data according to a list given by the user.
 It is more flexible than a range domain.
-  *  The composite domain (COMPO) is suitable for situations where 2 or 3 columns are frequently used in WHERE or GROUP BY clauses of queries on extremely large tables.
+  *  The composite domain is suitable for situations where 2 or 3 columns are frequently used in WHERE or GROUP BY clauses of queries on extremely large tables.
 In a composite domain, we can have 2 or 3 partitioning columns.
 Each column can be of range, value, or list domain.
 For example, we can use a value domain on trading days, and a range domain on stock symbols.
 The order of the partitioning columns is irrelevant.

 When we create a new distributed database, we need to specify partitionType and partitionScheme.
 When we reopen an existing distributed database, we only need to specify folderDirectory.
 We cannot overwrite an existing distributed database with a different partitionType or partitionScheme.